This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-- Opening and closing the knife can be a two-hand job due to a stiff frame lock and shallow nail nick
+- One-handed opening and closing can be difficult due to stiff frame lock and small handle.

 How to Choose